rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/Student-Projects.md

 - 200: Project Fetched Successfully
   - project will be fully populated
-- 404: The requested project was not found or the user did not have permission to access it
+- 404: The requested project was not found
+- 403: The user does not have permission to access this project
-  - project will be undefined
+  - This will be returned if the project is marked as draft and the user is not the owner or a contributor.
 - 429: Rate Limit Exceeded.
 - 500: Internal Server Error
   - project will be undefined